 Luckily nowadays you can create everything on your own without the need to have any background in coding.
-Here are some great options of drag and drop site builders.
+Here are some great options for drag and drop site builders.

 Free licensed stock footage for your social media activities